patonlab/BDE-db2/README.md

  # BDE and BDFE predictions of Halogenated Species

-Models: Contains all GNN model as shown in the paper
+Models: Contains all GNN model as shown in the paper where Model 1 is the initial model, Model 2 is built with additional molecules involving multiple halogen heterocycles, and Model 3 is the final model which accounts for polyhaloalkyl molecules.

 Datasets: All BDE and BDFE datasets used in developing the models, testing the models.
+This folder is further organised based on datasets used for iterative training and testing.
+We also have the dataset for external validation provided.